Productivity Vs. ProgressJun 15, 2020

-What I learned is that getting lots of different things done (productivity) is a seductive way to hide from getting one thing done well (progress).
+Getting lots of different things done (productivity) can be a seductive way to hide from getting one thing done well (progress).

 Progress doesn't demand that you grind, hustle, pull long hours, over-do, or anything else you might do to feel productive.